MicrosoftDocs/ai-builder/ai-builder-docs/ai-builder-trials.md

     :::image type="content" source="media/administer-licensing/start-free-trial.png" alt-text="Screenshot of Start free trial.":::

 > [!NOTE]
-> Your AI Builder trial license is applicable at the user level, not the environment level.You can use your trial license on multiple environments.
+> Your AI Builder trial license is applicable at the user level, not the environment level.
+You can use your trial license on multiple environments.
 Another user would have to start their own trial or paid license to use your models in any environment.

 ## After the trial expires